NashTech-Labs/How-to-delete-a-s3-policy-in-AWS-using-boto3/README.md

         aws configure

-2. Now, from the current directory run the following command to create a security group.
+2. Now, from the current directory run the following command to delete the s3 policy.

         python3 delete_s3_policy.py